jenn-caracol/cybersecurity-labs/cybersecurity-for-small-networks/README.md

-# Cybersecurity for Small Networks – Homelab Projects
+# Cybersecurity for Small Networks – Home Lab Projects
+These projects follow along with the book _Cybersecurity for Small Networks_ by Seth Enoka, and result in home lab that simulates a small office with enterprise tools and techniques.
 <!--
-This collection of labs and configurations are guided by the book _Cybersecurity for Small Networks_ by Seth Enoka.
-They simulate small home office environments, and they use similar tools and techniques used on a large scale.

 ## 📚 What's Inside

 Each folder corresponds to a chapter and contains: